Everyone goes through periods of sadness.

 2. How Are You Creating Your Sadness?

-Once you know the triggering event, look at how you’re interpreting the event.
+Once you know the triggering event, look at how you’re interpreting it.
+In other words: How is sadness created?

 Separate the event and your interpretation.